The Seven Most Acidic Foods (Avoid These Every Day)

 - and so much more!

-Known Negatives of Cola/Soda: cola consumption is linked to an increased risk of: obesity, diabetes, liver damage, tooth decay, chronic kidney disease, heartburn/reflux, osteoporosis, heart disease, gastrointestinal diseases, cancers, gout and so much more.
+Potential Issues with Cola/Soda: cola consumption is linked to an increased risk of: obesity, diabetes, liver damage, tooth decay, chronic kidney disease, heartburn/reflux, osteoporosis, heart disease, gastrointestinal diseases, cancers, gout and so much more.

 Bray, G.A., Nielsen, S.J., and B.M.
 Popkin.
 2004.
 Consumption of high-fructose corn syrup in beverages may play a role in the epidemic of obesity.
 Am J Clin Nutr.
 79(4):537-43.